 This itinerary is based on a 5-7 days holiday, leaving from London, seeing as much as possible during your visit.

 Fly direct London – Oslo, a 2h 10m flight, price from £39 with Norwegian.
 Another airline with direct flights is SAS.
 When landing at Oslo Airport Gardermoen, jump on Flytoget to Oslo.
 Journey 22m, price £20 per person, children under 16 free.
 Buy your ticket from the machine to avoid extra charges.

 Spend a few days and enjoy what’s on offer in the Norwegian capital.
-Have your morning coffee with the locals at Stocklflets, see the worlds largest Viking ship, go hiking on the Opera building and go for a swim in the Oslo Fjord, sketch a statue in Vigelandsparken, go shopping at House of Oslo and buy freshly baked bread and pastry from Åpent Bakeri.
+Have your morning coffee with the locals at Stocklflets, see the worlds largest Viking ship, go hiking on the Opera building and go for a swim in the Oslo Fjord, sketch a statue in Vigelandsparken, go shopping at and buy freshly baked bread and pastry from Åpent Bakeri.
 You can take the pram to Grünerløkka, a vibrant part of the city known for its trendy restaurants and vintage shops.
 Then take the t-bane to Frognerseteren and enjoy the view over the city while the sun goes down.

 Stay at new central waterfront hotel, The Thief.
 Or if on a budget, choose the historic Hotel Rica Bygdøy Allé in the West End

 Leave Oslo early next morning by train and go west, to Bergen.
 As you journey across the landscape of Norway the picturesque views of the endless green forests, deep valleys, glittering lakes and stunning mountain scenery will pass by your window as you sit back and relax.
 Indulge in a book or enjoy conversation.
 Total journey 6h 50min.
 From £30 with NSB